Amirtesh/Amirtesh/README.md

 # Hi, I'm Amirtesh Raghuram

 I have a strong interest in **Machine Learning**, **Deep Learning**, and **Bioinformatics**.
-I am currently in my second year, pursuing a B.Tech in Biotechnology at VIT, Vellore, where I am actively developing my computational and bioinformatics skills.
+I am currently pursuing a B.Tech in Biotechnology at VIT, Vellore, where I am actively developing my computational and bioinformatics skills.

 Feel free to reach out if you’d like to discuss projects, research, or opportunities!
 [LinkedIn](https://in.linkedin.com/in/amirtesh-raghuram-90161828a)